| SIMON BRETT - THE CHARLES PARIS THEATRICAL MYSTERIES | ||

 ![]() |

-SICKEN AND SO DIE Charles
+SICKEN AND SO

-Paris has not only moved back in with his
+DIE:Charles Paris has not only

-production of Twelfth Night.
-Everything
+got a part in a production of Twelfth Night.

-is going well until the director gets food
+Everything is going well until the director

-poisoning and a further member of the
+gets food poisoning and a further member of

-company ends up in hospital.
+the company ends up in hospital.
 R00

 |